anderly/Expansive/README.md

 		</appSettings>
 	</configuration>

-Use the .Expand() extension method on the string to be expanded:
+Use the .Expand() extension method explicitly on the string to be expanded:

 	var myStringToBeExpanded = "{MyAppSettingKey} should be inserted here.";
 	myStringToBeExpanded.Expand() // returns "MyAppSettingValue should be inserted here."